-- Price and volume fluctuations in the overall stock market; - Changes in operating results and performance and stock market valuations of other biopharmaceutical companies generally, or those that develop and commercialize cancer drugs in particular;
+- Price and volume fluctuations in the overall stock market; - Changes in operating results and performance and stock market valuations of other biopharmaceutical companies generally, or those that develop and commercialize cancer drugs in particular; - Market conditions or trends in our industry or the economy as a whole; - Preclinical studies or clinical trial results; - Public concern as to the safety of drugs developed by us or others; - The financial or operational projections we may provide to the public, any changes in these projections or our failure to meet these projections; - Comments by securities analysts or changes in financial estimates or ratings by any securities analysts who follow our common stock, our failure to meet these estimates or failure of those analysts to initiate or maintain coverage of our common stock; - The public's response to press releases or other public announcements by us or third parties, including our filings with the SEC, as well as announcements of the status of development of our products, announcements of technological innovations or new therapeutic products by us or our competitors, announcements regarding collaborative agreements and other announcements relating to product development, litigation and intellectual property impacting us or our business; - Government regulation; - FDA determinations on the approval of a product candidate BLA submission; - The sustainability of an active trading market for our common stock; - Future sales of our common stock by us, our executive officers, directors and significant stockholders; - Announcements of mergers or acquisition transactions; - Our inclusion or deletion from certain stock indices; - Developments in patent or other proprietary rights; - Changes in reimbursement policies; - · Announcements of medical innovations or new products by our competitors; - Announcements of changes in our senior management or directors;

-- Market conditions or trends in our industry or the economy as a whole; - Preclinical or clinical trial results; - Public concern as to the safety of drugs developed by us or others; - The financial or operational projections we may provide to the public, any changes in these projections or our failure to meet these projections; - Comments by securities analysts or changes in financial estimates or ratings by any securities analysts who follow our common stock, our failure to meet these estimates or failure of those analysts to initiate or maintain coverage of our common stock; - The public's response to press releases or other public announcements by us or third parties, including our filings with the SEC, as well as announcements of the status of development of our products, announcements of technological innovations or new therapeutic products by us or our competitors, announcements regarding collaborative agreements and other announcements relating to product development, litigation and intellectual property impacting us or our business; - Government regulation; - FDA determinations on the approval of a product candidate BLA submission; - The sustainability of an active trading market for our common stock; - · Future sales of our common stock by us, our executive officers, directors and significant stockholders; - Announcements of mergers or acquisition transactions; - Our inclusion or deletion from certain stock indices; - Developments in patent or other proprietary rights; - Changes in reimbursement policies; - Announcements of medical innovations or new products by our competitors; - Announcements of changes in our senior management; - The recent COVID-19 pandemic; - · Other events or factors, including those resulting from war, incidents of terrorism, natural disasters or responses to these events; and - Changes in accounting principles.
+- General economic, industry, political and market conditions, including, but not limited to, the ongoing impact of the COVID 19 pandemic; - Other events or factors, including those resulting from war, incidents of terrorism, natural disasters or responses to these events; and - Changes in accounting principles.

 In addition, the stock market in general and our stock in particular from time to time experiences significant price and volume fluctuations unrelated to the operating performance of particular companies, including in connection with the ongoing COVID-19 pandemic, which has resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
-Public debt and equity markets, and in particular the Nasdaq Capital Market, have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many biopharmaceutical companies.
+Public debt and equity markets, and in particular the Nasdaq Global Select Market, have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many biopharmaceutical companies.